psfinaki/CheckYourCzech/README.md

 ### Running the App
 1. Open PowerShell, go to the repo root
-2. Run Scraper: `dotnet fake build target runscraper`
+2. Run Scraper: `dotnet fsi build.fsx target runscraper`
 3. Let it run for a a few minutes to generate some local word database
 4. Stop Scraper
-5. Run web app: `dotnet fake build target runweb`
+5. Run web app: `dotnet fsi build.fsx target runweb`

 **To upgrade paket dependencies**